 Absorption and Bioavailability

-Bioequivalence studies were conducted following a single dose of the DUETACT 30 mg/2 mg and 30 mg/4 mg tablets and concomitant administration of ACTOS (30 mg) and glimepiride (2 mg or 4 mg) under fasting conditions in healthy subjects.
+Bioequivalence studies were conducted following a single dose of the DUETACT 30 mg/2 mg and 30 mg/4 mg tablets and concomitant administration of pioglitazone (30 mg) and glimepiride (2 mg or 4 mg) under fasting conditions in healthy subjects.

 The mean apparent volume of distribution (Vd/F) of pioglitazone following single-dose administration is 0.63 ± 0.41 (mean ± SD) L/kg of body weight.
 Pioglitazone is extensively protein bound ( > 99%) in human serum, principally to serum albumin.
 Pioglitazone also binds to other serum proteins, but with lower affinity.
-Metabolites M-III and M-IV also are extensively bound ( > 98%) to serum albumin.
+M-III and M-IV are also extensively bound ( > 98%) to serum albumin.

-After intravenous (IV) dosing in normal subjects, Vd/F was 8.8 L (113 mL/kg), and the total body clearance (CL) was 47.8 mL/min.
+After intravenous (IV) dosing in healthy subjects, Vd/F was 8.8 L (113 mL/kg).
 Protein binding was greater than 99.5%.

 Excretion and Elimination